ashkanx/ashkanx.github.io/_posts/2014-09-03-post-three.md

 ---
-title: Lorem Ipsum Dolor Sit Amet
+title: We want wordpress not Jekyll :)
 layout: default
 ---